anaclumos/extracranial/Research/pages/Layoff.md

 - Why are so many tech companies laying people off right now
 - If you look for reasons for why companies do layoffs, the reason is that everybody else is doing it.
 Layoffs [are the result of imitative behavior](https://www.jstor.org/stable/2580324?origin=crossref#metadata_info_tab_contents) and are not particularly evidence-based
 - Do you think layoffs in tech are some indication of a tech bubble bursting or the company preparing for a recession
 - Could there be a tech recession?
 Yes.
 Was there a bubble in valuations?
 Absolutely.
-Did Meta overhire?
+Did [[Meta (Company)|Meta]] overhire?
 Probably.
 But is that why they are laying people off?
-Of course not.
-Meta has plenty of money.
+Of course not. [[Meta (Company)|Meta]] has plenty of money.
 These companies are all making money.
 They are doing it because other companies are doing it
 - What are some myths or misunderstandings about layoffs
 - Layoffs often do not cut costs, as there are many instances of laid-off employees being hired back as contractors
 - Layoffs often do not increase stock prices, in part because layoffs can signal that a company is having difficulty